lightbits/lightbits.github.io/euler2/euler2.markdown

 <br>
 <br>

-To recap what's going on, we first represented the rotation as three numbers describing Euler angles, and irrespective of what convention we interpreted them to be, if the angles were small, we got the above matrix.

-We then looked at using three numbers describing an angle and an axis, but if the angle was small, we got the same thing.
+To recap what's going on, we first represented a rotation as three numbers describing Euler angles, and no matter what sequence we interpreted them to be, if the angles were small, we got the above matrix.
+We then looked at using three numbers describing an angle and an axis.
+Again, if the angle was small, we got the same thing.

-Although we assigned entirely different meanings to these three numbers (an axis-angle or any order of Euler rotations)&mdash;and for big angles they look entirely different too!&mdash;they are all the same in some sense.
+Although we can assign entirely different meanings to these three numbers (an axis-angle or any Euler sequence)&mdash;and for big angles they look entirely different too!&mdash;they are all equal to each other and this weird rotation matrix.

 <br>
 <br>